canepat/balanced-search-tree/README.md

         the logging level (default "INFO")
   -nested
+        flag indicating if tree should be nested or not -onlyExistingKeys
-        flag indicating if tree should be nested or not -stateChangesFileName string
+        flag indicating if only existing keys should be included in state changes or not -stateChangesFileName string
         the state-change file name -stateChangesFileSize uint